Pentax 645D vs K-1 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax 645D and Pentax K-1 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 645D does not offer wifi capability.
+In contrast, the 645D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 645D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 645D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 645D was succeeded by the Pentax 645Z.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax website.